 The best way to begin fixing this problem is to only allow your dog to be outside when you can supervise.

-Since dogs are highly social animals, they need playtime with you and exercise to help prevent boredom.
+Since dogs are highly social animals, they need playtime with you and exercise to help prevent boredom and stress buildup.
 Plan on spending at least an hour playing with and exercising your dog every day.
-You will need to spend even more time with high-energy dogs, such as border collies, terriers.
-There are a number of activities you can do with your dog that allows it to socialize, get exercise, and receive mental stimulation.
-Some activities include:

-All of these activities will help prevent boredom in dogs.
-Hopefully, your dog won't feel the need to burn off energy by digging in the yard.
+All of these activities will ideally help your dog to feel less bored and anxious and less likely to burn off energy by digging in the yard.

 Don't Allow Toys Outside

-The best way to deal with this is to prevent your dog from taking these toys outdoors.
-Only allow toys outdoors if you're using them to engage with your dog.
+The best way to deal with the burial of possessions is to prevent your dog from taking the toys it likes to bury outdoors.
+Only allow toys outside if you're using them to engage with your dog.
 Things like Frisbees or balls are fine if you're playing fetch.

-You may also want to allow your dog to play with its toys outside if you are on hand to supervise.
-But a dog should not be allowed to have toys it has buried before outside otherwise, or they're likely to go missing again.
+You may also want to allow your dog to play with other types of toys outside if you're on hand to supervise.
+But a dog shouldn't be allowed to have toys that it's buried before; otherwise, they're likely to go missing again.

-This is actually one of the easier kinds of digging to deter, all you need to do is place a barrier in the way.
+Attempted escape is actually one of the easier kinds of digging to deter.
+All you need to do is place a barrier in the way.
 Chicken wire (with the sharp parts facing away from your yard) or large rocks along the bottom of the fence line should discourage your dog from trying to dig there.
-The next step is to give the animal something else to do instead.
+The next step is to give your pet something else to do instead.

 Provide a Spot for Digging

-To get a dog to use just one spot, you need to supervise it outside.
-If the dog digs anywhere but that spot, tell it "no" and redirect it over to the correct spot.
+To get your dog to use just one spot, you need to supervise it outside.
+If the dog digs anywhere but the designated spot, tell it "no" and redirect it to the correct spot.
 Give the dog lots of praise for digging in this area to reinforce that it's allowed.

 Keep an Eye on the Temperature

-Some dogs only dig when the weather gets warm.
-They dig a hole to provide a cool spot to lie down.
-Be sure to provide your dog with a shady spot in the yard during the warmer months, and never leave it outside for long periods when the temperatures are high.
+If your dog digs when the weather is hot, be sure to provide it with a shady spot in the yard during the warmer months, and never leave it outside for long periods when temperatures are high.